 In part three of our winter gardening series let’s talk about cold frame crops.

 Those 20’s usually show up for us in early December, so we harvest the entire plants at that time and store them in a tight container in the fridge.
 That usually keeps for another month, so we have lettuce until Christmas.
 Last year a friend of mine was able to keep lettuce growing well all winter in a hoop house where he added bottles of water for supplemental heat.
 We are going to experiment with that this year so I will report on the progress as the winter approaches.

-Spinach – We love fresh spinach in our winter salads.
+We love fresh spinach in our winter salads.
 Most varieties seem to do well, we are trying a new type this year that is different than we have used in the past.
-Bloomingdale has a little larger leaves and should be a bit more cold hardy.
+Bloomsdale has a little larger leaves and should be a bit more cold hardy.
 January is the toughest month for winter gardens and spinach is one of the few crops that we are still able to harvest at that time.

-Sorrel – You can see our sorrel growing on the right edge of this bed.
-Sorrel is a perennial pant and we have decided to treat it as such.
+Sorrel is one of the more exotic cold frame crops.
+You can see our sorrel growing on the right edge of this bed.
+Sorrel is a perennial plant and we have decided to treat it as such.
 The plants you see here were planted as starts way back in February and have been providing greens for us since May.
 This year we should have some sorrel all winter.
 Sorrel is similar to spinach in texture but has a very distinct lemony flavor.
-It is a great addition to salads and can also be use more like an herb in soups, fish or chicken dishes.
+It is a great addition to salads.
+Sorrel can also be used more like an herb in soups, fish or chicken dishes.

 Chinese cabbages are a fall plant, the cool temperatures and lessening light make these plants grow big and tasty.
-We have never had much success with them any other time of the year, a friend tells me this is because the increasing light of spring triggers the plants to bolt.
-To be honest we have always eaten ours up by November so I’m not sure how well they do over the winter.
+We have never had much success with them any other time of the year.
+A friend tells me this is because the increasing light of spring triggers the plants to bolt.
+To be honest we have always eaten ours up by November.
+So I’m not sure how well they do over the winter.
 I have read of people having success planting and harvesting them as baby salad greens in the winter but I have never tried.
 We have also had success with Tatsoi as well, which is another Chinese cabbage.